PhilBrockman/ModelAssistedLabel/README.md

 At this stage in development, the YOLOv5 model could still be prone to false positives.
 However, I interpret the above data to suggest that there are overlapping bounding boxes that need to be resolved.

 There are a couple of possible entry points to a programitic solution.
 The `Detector` class (build on top of Ultralytic's `detect.py`) has an `iou_threshold` attribute (read about [Intersection Over Union](https://www.pyimagesearch.com/2016/11/07/intersection-over-union-iou-for-object-detection/)) that can be fiddled with.
 Further, in resolving overlapping bounding boxes post-hoc, I would turn to the confidence attribute stored in the `results` array.

+Until prediction checkups can be run in notebook cells, we'll need to export for inspection regardless.

 ### Exporting Annotated Images